Anirban6393/x0pa-ai/README.md

 Inside the **nlp_module** folder, some importable modules I created worth highlighting.

-**Dataprocessor.py** - Class and its methods for importing all formats of files, transformation into pivot table, normalisation
+**Dataprocessor.py** - Class and its methods for importing all formats of files, transformation into pivot table, normalisation<br>
 **Modelevaluator.py** - Contains class and its methods for model training, cross validation, evaluation and persistence into pickle file

 I have also added __init__.py file mentioning this scripts inside this directory so that these scripts are considered as importable modules.